THE ART OF MUSICAL MISTAKES.

 Accidents are all part of the creative process

-We need to except that as humans, being imperfect, we mess things up from time to time.
+We need to accept that as humans, being imperfect, we mess things up from time to time.

 “While everything goes perfectly sometimes